lr-m/Ghidra-Markdown-Notepad/README.md

 **My favourite features:**

 - Using `[0x1234]` syntax to make addresses clickable in the preview (makes Ghidra go to that address)
+- Using `{0x5678}` syntax to create an address link that is previewed as the function name at that address (no more fear of inconsistent function names for the same function in notes!)
 - Ghidra theme integration (syntax highlighting and preview colours match the selected Ghidra theme)
 - Auto-opening of same collection on restart
 - Search all documents, easy to flick through results with arrow keys